 2. Yellow fever spread from the Caribbean: 1793

-Yellow fever spread from the Caribbean Islands to Philadelphia during one humid summer in the late 1700s.
-Nearly 50 years later, yellow fever swept into Norfolk, Virginia, in 1855, but the Mississippi River Valley experienced the most significant outbreak to ever hit the United States in 1878.
+Yellow fever spread from the Caribbean Islands to Philadelphia during a humid summer in the late 1700s.
+Nearly 50 years later, it swept into Norfolk, Virginia, in 1855, but the Mississippi River Valley experienced the most significant outbreak in the United States in 1878.

-Thousands of refugees came to America's coastlines in the spring of 1878 from the Caribbean, which acted as another epicenter of the outbreak, to avoid coming into touch with the fever.
-The Quarantine Act of 1878, approved by President Rutherford B. Hayes, allowed the Marine Hospital Service to prohibit immigrants from arriving on land by ship.
+In the spring of 1878, thousands of refugees came to America's coastlines from the Caribbean, another outbreak epicenter, to avoid contracting the fever.
+President Rutherford B. Hayes approved the Quarantine Act of 1878, which allowed the Marine Hospital Service to prohibit immigrants from arriving on land by ship.

-The region recorded over 120,000 instances of the fever in the spring and summer of 1878, along with roughly 13,000 to 20,000 fatalities.
-Fever, a yellowish tint to the skin and eyes, and bloody vomiting were all brought on by the fever.
+The region recorded over 120,000 instances of fever in the spring and summer of 1878, along with roughly 13,000 to 20,000 fatalities.
+The fever caused a yellowish tint to the skin and eyes and bloody vomiting.

 Over fifteen percent of the city's population fled to escape the fatal disease as the outbreak began in New Orleans and quickly traveled up the valley.
 Similar to the coronavirus, the yellow fever affected various industries.
 Infected cities saw a population decline, the economy suffered, and thousands died.
-Later, a vaccine was created and granted distribution permission.
+Later, a vaccine was created, and permission was granted for distribution.

-It wasn't until 1900 that scientists determined that a kind of mosquito native to Africa and tropical climes was the source of the disease.
+It wasn't until 1900 that scientists determined that the source of the disease was a species of mosquito native to Africa and tropical climes.

-Currently, mosquitoes play a crucial role in the spread of this disease, especially in regions like Central America, South America, and Africa.
-Yellow fever has been successfully managed by eliminating mosquitoes.
+Mosquitoes are crucial in spreading this disease, especially in Central America, South America, and Africa.
+Eliminating mosquitoes has successfully managed yellow fever.

 Although there is no treatment for yellow fever, those who do recover gain lifetime immunity.